Sport Psychology BSc (Hons) (with Foundation Year)

 Accreditation

-Our Single Honours degree is accredited by the British Psychological Society (BPS) and upon completion of your studies you will become eligible for Graduate Basis of Chartered Membership (GBC).
+Our single honours degree is accredited by the British Psychological Society (BPS) and upon completion of your studies you will become eligible for Graduate Basis of Chartered Membership (GBC).
 This will give you access to the postgraduate training courses of the BPS and will be your first major step in becoming a professional psychologist.

 Assessment and feedback